maximiliano1956/Polyominoes/README.md

 New to version 2.0 :

-launch option -DLX to activate the new searching algorythm that is superfast.
+launch option -DLX to activate the new searching algorithm that is superfast.